mfsjr/manifold-dx/README.md

   1. Updates can be inverted by updating with the previous value
   1. Inserts can be inverted by deletions
   1. Deletions can be inverted by insertions
-1. The **set api** provides easy-to-use action creation so you don't have to concern yourself about the particular kind of action (eg update vs insert) or whether the new value is the same as the old.
+1. The **set api** is the simplest way to create actions, so you don't have to concern yourself about the particular kind of action (eg update vs insert) or whether the new value is the same as the old.
-   So if the values are the same, the resulting action is just a no-op.
+   So for example, if the values are the same, the resulting action is just a no-op, and never gets dispatched.

 ### Key Features
 - Predictable, synchronous single-store state management using pure invertible functions, allowing for 'time-travel'.
-- Configurable mutation checking for development and testing (throw errors if state is mutated other than by actions).
+- Strict mode, which will throw errors if state is mutated other than by actions (careful - development only!)
 - Simplified middleware - developer-provided functions can be invoked before or after actions are dispatched.
 - ActionLoggingObject interface and actionLogging implementation to be used by middleware actions are performed.